Unclassified Leave Types and Policies

 Unclassified Crisis Leave Program Policy

 To provide and manage a Crisis Leave Program whereby eligible unclassified employees may donate annual and/or sick leave to a pool for the purpose of assisting other eligible employees who, through no fault of their own, have insufficient annual or sick leave to cover their absence from work due to their own serious health condition or personal emergency.
-This policy is authorized by University of Louisiana System Policy Number: FS-III.XXII.-1.
+This policy is authorized by UL System Policy and Procedures Memorandum (PPM) FS-III.XXII.-1.

 Annual Leave